Yearbook of the United Nations: Activities of United Nations bodies

-The Yearbook contextualizes all resolutions, decisions and other major activities of the principal organs of the United Nations and, on a selective basis, those of subsidiary bodies, and either reproduces or summarizes them in the appropriate chapter.
-The texts of all resolutions and decisions of substantive nature adopted by the General Assembly, the Security Council and the Economic and Social Council are reproduced or summarized under the relevant topic.
-In addition to the narrative context, these texts are preceded by procedural details giving the date of adoption, meeting number and vote totals (in favour–against–abstaining) if any; and an indication of their approval by a sessional or subsidiary body before final adoption.
-The texts are followed by details of any recorded or roll-call vote on the resolution/ decision as a whole.
+The Yearbook contextualizes all resolutions, decisions, and other major activities of the principal organs of the United Nations and, on a selective basis, those of subsidiary bodies, and either reproduces or summarizes them in the appropriate chapter.
+The texts of all resolutions and decisions of substantive nature adopted by the General Assembly, the Security Council, and the Economic and Social Council are reproduced or summarized under the relevant topic.
+In addition to the narrative context, these texts are preceded by procedural details giving the date of adoption, meeting number, and vote totals (in favour, against, or abstaining) if any, and an indication of their approval by a sessional or subsidiary body before final adoption.
+The texts are followed by details of any recorded or roll-call vote on the resolution or decision as a whole.

 Major reports

 Most reports of the Secretary-General, along with selected reports from other UN sources, such as committees, expert groups, seminars and working groups, are briefly summarized.